ecurrencyhodler/Litecoin-Resources/LTC Guides/LTC Lightning Network lnd Guide (Win).md

 daemon=1
 zmqpubrawblock=tcp://127.0.0.1:28332
 zmqpubrawtx=tcp://127.0.0.1:28333
+```
 Open Litecoin Core from the Start Menu.
-```

-Finally, start Litecoin Core and begin to download the blockchain, which can take a few hours to a few days.
+Litecoin Core will then begin to download the blockchain, which can take a few hours to a few days.
 You can continue with the next few steps while the node syncs.

 ### Step 2.
 Install LND